 Backup Retention: Set up backup retention (from 1 week to 4 weeks).
 Your backup would be retained for your chosen duration.

 On-demand Backup: You can take a manual (aka on-demand) backup with this option.
 This is for the server (for all applications) on-demand backup

 Local Backup: A local backup folder is created on your server after you enable this option.
 You can browse to the local backups folder by connecting to your server using SFTP.
 You’ll find the most recent backup available in zipped format in the folder.

-If you are not already backing up your WordPress website, then you should pick one best WordPress backup plugins
+If you are not already backing up your WordPress website, then you should pick one of the best WordPress backup plugins.

 Next3AWS is the most popular free WordPress backup plugin and improve the speed of your website available on the internet.
 It is used by more than 2 million websites.